 Whisky tasting at the whisky shop

-Always a highlight of any winter festival the whole town came out as the sun set and the parade began.
-The pipe band wrapped up in smart black coats, the little kids, proud as punch, lined up to hold the festival banner, toddlers waving floresent sticks, vying for a sight of the reindeers, residents dressed up as Victorians with cloaks and bonnets, it was a true show of community spirit and a great night.
+Always a highlight of any winter festival, the whole town came out as the sun set and the parade began.
+The pipe band were wrapped up in smart black coats, the little kids, proud as punch, lined up to hold the festival banner, toddlers were waving fluorescent sticks and vying for a space to catch a sight of the reindeers and the residents were dressed up as Victorians with cloaks and bonnets, it was a true show of community spirit and a great night.

 Clootie Dumpling Competition

 Well, I’ve never experienced a Clootie Dumpling competition before so there was no way I was missing this.
 What a turnout!
 12 perfectly baked dumplings, all lined up on a long tressle table.
 A rather dapper and hilariously funny judge thoughtfully tasted each one and the winner was awarded a engraved glass trophy, and she was thrilled.
 So was I when I tasted it.